nobuyukinyuu/dr-mask/README.md

 ## Purpose
 Some platforms have become increasingly hostile towards artists recently.
-In order to comply with various terms of service and local ordinances, dr-mask allows an artist to post a safe image (the *source* image) to these hosts, and host another image elsewhere containing encoded data which can be used as a difference map to be used on the source image to produce the *target* image.
+In order to comply with these terms of service, dr-mask allows an artist to post a safe image (the *source* image) to the host, and host another image elsewhere containing encoded data which can be used on the source image to produce the *target* image.
 The original target image never leaves the artist's computer;  it is recreated on the client end using what data is provided.

 ## How it Works
 Most users only need to recreate a target image, so dr-mask starts in decoding mode by default.
 Loading the source image with an overlay (in this case a difference map using plain settings) will produce the target image.